University of Kentucky cheerleading squad: Blue squad

 The Blue squad, formerly known as the Wildcat Squad in the 80s, consists of at least 12 members (6 females and 6 males), not including alternates, who compete for the National Championship, and cheer for football and men's basketball.
-Members receive a scholarship equivalent to in-state tuition at the University of Kentucky.
+Members receive a scholarship up to in-state tuition at the University of Kentucky.

 White squad

 The White squad, formerly known as the Ladycat Squad in the 80s, cheers for women's basketball and some football games.
 Over the years, the squad has increased in size from having four couples (8 people) in the 80s when Dale Baldwin was on the team to 20-25 cheerleaders.
-Members of the White squad do not receive any tuition scholarships.
+Members of the White squad do receive some tuition scholarships.